rajankit911/Obsidian/Kafka/Introduction.md

 When multiple consumer groups exist, the flow of the data consumption model aligns with the traditional publish-subscribe model.
 The messages are broadcast to all consumer groups.

-# Offset Management

-The offset of a message acts as a consumer-side cursor.
-By keeping track of the offset of messages, the consumer keeps track of which messages it has already consumed.
-The consumer advances its cursor to the next offset in the partition and continues after reading a message.
-The consumer is responsible for advancing and remembering the latest read offset within a partition.

-> The “offset” is a type of metadata in Kafka that represents the position of a message in a certain partition.
-Each message in a partition has its own unique offset value, which is represented by an integer.

-Kafka maintains two types of offsets.

-- **Current Offset** : The current offset is a reference to the most recent record that Kafka has already provided to a consumer.
-As a result of the current offset, the consumer does not receive the same record twice.
-- **Committed Offset** : The committed offset is a pointer to the last record that a consumer has successfully processed.
-We work with the committed offset in case of any failure in application or replaying from a certain point in event stream.
-When it comes to partition rebalancing, the committed offset is crucial.
-If there is a need for rebalancing.

-## Committing an offset

-When a consumer in a group receives messages from the partitions assigned by the coordinator, it must commit the offsets corresponding to the messages read.
-If a consumer crashes or shuts down, its partitions will be reassigned to another member, who will start consuming each partition from the previous committed offset.
-If the consumer fails before the offset is committed, then the consumer which takes over its partitions will use the reset policy.

-There are two ways to commit an offset:

-- **Auto Commit** : By default, the consumer is configured to use an automatic commit policy, which triggers a commit on a periodic interval.
-This feature is controlled by setting two properties:

-1. _enable.auto.commit_
-2. _auto.commit.interval.ms_

-Although auto-commit is a helpful feature, it may result in duplicate data being processed.

-Let’s have a look at an example.

-You’ve got some messages in the partition, and you’ve requested your first poll.
-Because you received ten messages, the consumer raises the current offset to ten.
-You process these ten messages and initiate a new call in four seconds.
-Since five seconds have not passed yet, the consumer will not commit the offset.
-Then again, you’ve got a new batch of records, and rebalancing has been triggered for some reason.
-The first ten records have already been processed, but nothing has yet been committed.
-Right?
-The rebalancing process has begun.
-As a result, the partition is assigned to a different consumer.
-Because we don’t have a committed offset, the new partition owner should begin reading from the beginning and process the first ten entries all over again.

-A manual commit is the solution to this particular situation.
-As a result, we may turn off auto-commit and manually commit the records after processing them.

-- **Manual Commit** : With Manual Commits, you take the control in your hands as to what offset you’ll commit and when.
-You can enable manual commit by setting the _enable.auto.commit_ property to _false_.

-There are two ways to implement manual commits :

-1. Commit Sync : The synchronous commit method is simple and dependable, but it is a blocking mechanism.
-It will pause your call while it completes a commit process, and if there are any recoverable mistakes, it will retry.
-Kafka Consumer API provides this as a prebuilt method.
-Its documentation can be found [here](https://kafka.apache.org/25/javadoc/org/apache/kafka/clients/consumer/KafkaConsumer.html#commitSync--).
-2. Commit Async : The request will be sent and the process will continue if you use asynchronous commit.
-The disadvantage is that commitAsync does not attempt to retry.
-However, there is a legitimate justification for such behavior.

-Let’s have a look at an example.

-Assume you’re attempting to commit an offset as 70.
-It failed for whatever reason that can be fixed, and you wish to try again in a few seconds.
-Because this was an asynchronous request, you launched another commit without realizing your prior commit was still waiting.
-It’s time to commit-100 this time.
-Commit-100 is successful, however commit-75 is awaiting a retry.
-Now how would we handle this?
-Since you don’t want an older offset to be committed.

-This could cause issues.
-As a result, they created asynchronous commit to avoid retrying.
-This behavior, however, is unproblematic since you know that if one commit fails for a reason that can be recovered, the following higher level commit will succeed.

-This way of committing is also provided by the Kafka Consumer API and you can find out more about it [here](https://kafka.apache.org/25/javadoc/org/apache/kafka/clients/consumer/KafkaConsumer.html#commitAsync--).

-Manual committing is also useful in case you want to replay and process records from a certain point in the past.
-For that to work, you actually commit an old offset over a recent one.